Constitutions of the Mongolian People's Republic: 1960 Constitution

-The third constitution was adopted on July 6, 1960, by the People's Great Hural.
+The third constitution was adopted on July 6, 1960, by the People's Great Khural.

 The Constitution adopted in 1960 included a lengthy preamble that acclaims the successes of the revolution and notes the importance of the "fraternal socialist assistance of the Soviet Union" to growth and development in Mongolia.
 The preamble clarified the dominant role of the Mongolian People's Revolutionary Party as the "guiding and directing force in society," using as its guide the "all-conquering Marxist-Leninist theory."
 A renewed commitment was made to completing the construction of a socialist society and culture, and eventually, to building a communist society.
 Enunciated foreign policy goals described a diplomacy based on the principles of peaceful coexistence and proletarian internationalism.

 The points outlined in the preamble were explained more fully in the main body of the Constitution.
 Compared with its 1940 predecessor, the 1960 Constitution was more succinct.
 The 1940 document had been divided into twelve chapters.
 The 1960 Constitution clustered most of the same content into four general sections: socioeconomic structure, state structure, basic rights and duties of citizens, and miscellaneous provisions.
 Within these categories, the articles were compressed into ten chapters, compared with twelve chapters in the 1940 constitution.

 In the first general section, the socialist system, rooted in the socialist ownership of national wealth and the means of production, was presented as the economic basis of society.
 Areas protected under law included private ownership of one's income and savings, housing, subsidiary husbandry, personal and household articles, as well as the right to an inheritance.
 These legal guarantees, however, were subject to the qualification that "it shall be prohibited to use the right of personal ownership to the detriment of state and social interests."